mikke89/RmlUiDoc/pages/rcss/visual_formatting_model.md

 : The element generates boxes that are positioned according to normal flow.

 `relative`{:.value}
-: The element generates boxes that are positioned according to normal flow, but then offset according to the values of the 'top', 'right', 'bottom' and 'left' properties.
+: The element generates boxes that are positioned according to normal flow, but then offset according to the values of the `top`{:.prop}, `right`{:.prop}, `bottom`{:.prop} and `left`{:.prop} properties.
 Other elements are positioned as though the box was in its original location.

 `absolute`{:.value}
 : The element generates a block box that is removed from normal flow.
 The `top`{:.prop}, `right`{:.prop}, `bottom`{:.prop} and `left`{:.prop} properties will position the box relative to the edges of its containing block.